Sunday, October 30, 2016

 HIGH TENSION WIRED: The Deep Horror Sounds of Jay Chattaway

-On Tuesday October 25th, 2016 Dan Halsted of the popular Grindhouse Film Series brings William Lustig's sacred abomination Maniac (1981) back to Portland's historic Hollywood Theatre in glorious 35mm.
+On Tuesday October 25th, 2016 Dan Halsted of the popular Grindhouse Film Series brings William Lustig's sacred abomination Maniac (1980) back to Portland's historic Hollywood Theatre in glorious 35mm.
 If you've ever had the dubious pleasure of discussing cinema with me when I've been drinking whiskey, you already know precisely how and why Maniac is one of the finest works of genre art ever committed to celluloid.
 It is a relentless and malignant assault that delivers in spades on every terrible promise of the slasher mythos by unflinchingly "going there"...and far, far beyond.
 Is it misogynistic?
 It certainly caused enough of an uproar when it was released that feminists protested theaters throughout its entire run.
 Is it disturbing?
 Just listen to the nervous involuntary snickers that ripple around you as an exceptionally greasy Joe Spinell starts moaning and caressing himself.
 And that's before the knives even get wet.
 Is it scary?
 Terrifying.
 Frank Zito does for late night subways what "Bruce" the great white shark did for Massachusetts beaches.
 Of course, the shrouded alchemy of this film - the secret ingredient that amplifies the grisly proceedings to feverish climax - is the insectoid synth-driven score by Jay Chattaway.
 It seems like every pizza tosser with a mustache and Uriah Heep t-shirt can hum a Goblin melody and bid $75 on the latest Fabio Frizzi re-issue these days.
 I guess that’s not a crime in itself, but sadly few are doin’ the robot to the fancy-schmancy tunes of classically trained jazz cat composer Jay Chattaway.
 And I’m here to set that fuckin’ straight.
 The unsettling sounds Chattaway created for director William Lustig’s early exploit-oeuvre are seminal masterpieces of taut anxiety that propelled the former porn hustler’s edgy narratives off the rails with a sensitivity and depth rarely evidenced in films boasting low budget hooker scalpings, delinquent wheelchair tippings and wet cement asphyxiations (“You have the right to remain silent…Forever!”).
 Growing up in the Empire State during the Reagan administration, this was horror that struck gleefully close to home.
-You see, the Maniac Cop was sentenced to hard time in my home town.
+You see, the Maniac Cop was sentenced to hard time in my home town of Ossining.
 From the bucolic comfort of dead end streets nestled a safe enough distance from Sing Sing prison, Lustig’s films represented the contagious alienation, the sordid stimulation and the seething nocturnal menace lurking…out there.
 Down stream; beyond autumnal gazebos and the colonial Dutch tombstones of the Headless Horseman; past burned-out carcasses of abandoned roadside vehicles, into the grey vandalized ruins of the Italian post-Apocalypse Now where dismal clotheslines dangled like soiled gauze between the fissures of shell shocked window panes.
 And still further into stygian subterranean commuter catacombs; spewed stillborn into the noxious neon slime of Times Square with its roving predatory glands pulsating endlessly.
 Urban ground zero was Lustig’s Globe Theater and Chattaway commandeered every electronic device at his disposal - and a few woodwinds for good measure - to draw dramatic pathos from the hopelessly psychopathic and terminally disturbed.
 Chattaway launched his film industry career with none other than Lustig’s frequently misunderstood magnum opus Maniac (1981), and soon went on to score such white-knuckled wonders as Vigilante (1983), Missing In Action (1984), Invasion U.S.A.
 (1985), Silver Bullet (1985), Delta Force (1986), Red Scorpion (1988), Maniac Cop (1988) and Relentless (1989) among many others.
 He has since enjoyed a very successful ride aboard the Starship Enterprise and will undoubtedly be canonized someday by paunchy LARPers for the sentimental flute solo he composed for Star Trek: The Next Generation.
 As my lady once yawned while reaching across the television to hand me another cold one, “He made good music for bad movies.”
 Today we celebrate Chattaway's genius with this embarrassingly unedited interview he was kind enough to grant me back in 2012.
-I suggest you buy your tickets now...

 Dennis Dread: Jay, given the scope of your achievements as a musician and composer over the past 30 years or more, is it weird to be interviewed by some creep who worships your Maniac score?